2025 Ecuador protests: 16 September

 Due to the growing unrest President Noboa declares a state of emergency for 60 days and curfew in several provinces, where mass demonstrations are expected following calls for national strikes by CONAIE and other organizations.

 17-18 September

 Thousands of people protested against a gold mining mining project and environmental hazards, which later got stronger over the fuel prices and the government's use of force against protestors.

 21 September

 The government sent the military to reinforce several cities and provinces, at the same time education institutes shifted activities to online learning.

 22-23 September

-Major highways in provinces like Carchi, Pichincha, and Cotopaxi were blocked, marking the start of an ongoing strike le by Indigenous and farming communities.
+Major highways in provinces like Carchi, Pichincha, and Cotopaxi were blocked, marking the start of an ongoing strike led by Indigenous and farming communities.
 The military responded with curfews, and creating their own roadblocks, and deployed armored vehicles to control the situation.
 Most protests remained peaceful but some involved violent clashes and arrests as tensions grew between the demonstrators and the authorities.